Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Economic Impact Analysis

-• GDP Growth: Increased domestic Defence production can significantly boost the national economy.
+• GDP Growth: Increased domestic defence production can significantly boost the national economy.

-• Return on Investment: Retaining profits and IP ensures long-term financial returns from Defence projects.
+• Return on Investment: Retaining profits and IP ensures long-term financial returns from defence projects.

-• Diversification: A strong Defence industry can stimulate advancements in related sectors like aerospace, cybersecurity, and advanced manufacturing.
+• Diversification: A strong defence industry can stimulate advancements in related sectors like aerospace, cybersecurity, and advanced manufacturing.

 Strengthened National Security